jrapoport/gothic/README.md

 ## All NEW!

 This project is a complete rewrite of [Netlify's GoTrue](https://github.com/netlify/gotrue) and is ~85-90% complete.
+It started off as a fork, but doesn't share a single line of code anymore.

 The basic idea was to support most of the existing functionality of GoTrue while modernizing it and expanding support for additional external providers and functionality.
 At a certain point it just made more sense to start over from